tariq7299/ArabicApp/dynamic-to-to.md

 9. Create Contats us page
    - Create right part
-    - Creaet row and in each row there is col-lg-3 and col-12
+    - Inputs doesn't look good in medium sized screens
-    - Change the font of each text field and make like every thing else
+    - Icons on the left part doesn't become in the bottom of the screen
     -
 # Refrences and strenghin my knowledge of django and JWT and Graphiql